zshimei0820anna/anna-bootcamp1/README.md

 # anna-bootcamp1

-This repository contains my 4-month preparation work for JHU MS Health Sciences Informatics, with a focus on precision medicine informatics, biomedical informatics, clinical data analytics, cancer genomics, and reproducible research.
+This repository contains my 4-month preparation work for JHU MS Health Sciences Informatics, with a focus on Python, R, SQL, health data analytics, biomedical informatics, precision medicine, and reproducible research.

 ## Background

-Prior experience with MATLAB for chemistry-related experimental data processing, plotting, EPR data handling, and exposure to PCA/PLS during my undergraduate thesis project.
-This bootcamp is designed to help me transfer my MATLAB-based scientific computing background into Python, R, SQL, biomedical informatics, and health data science workflows.
+I have prior experience with MATLAB for chemistry-related experimental data processing, plotting, and EPR data handling.
+I have also been exposed to PCA/PLS during my undergraduate thesis project.
+This preparation plan builds on that scientific data background while focusing on Python, R, SQL, statistics, and health informatics skills needed for JHU MS HSI.

 ## Final Goal

-Aim to be prepared for JHU MS Health Sciences Informatics coursework and research-oriented projects.
+By the end of this 4-month preparation plan, I aim to be ready for JHU MS Health Sciences Informatics coursework and research-oriented projects.

 I should be able to:

 - Use Python, R, and SQL for health and biomedical data analysis
-- Translate MATLAB-style scientific computing workflows into Python and R
 - Use Jupyter Notebook and RStudio to produce reproducible analysis reports
-- Use Pandas, NumPy, matplotlib, seaborn, dplyr, ggplot2, and basic statistical modeling tools
+- Use Pandas, NumPy, Matplotlib, Seaborn, dplyr, ggplot2, and basic statistical modeling tools
 - Query relational health data using SQL
-- Understand patient, encounter, diagnosis, lab, medication, specimen, molecular, and outcome tables
+- Understand common health data structures, including patient, encounter, diagnosis, lab, medication, specimen, molecular, and outcome tables
-- Understand core biomedical informatics concepts relevant to clinical data, precision medicine, decision support, and research methods
+- Understand core concepts in biomedical informatics, clinical informatics, precision medicine, decision support, and research methods
+- Clean, transform, summarize, visualize, and interpret health-related datasets
-- Run and interpret regression models, including linear regression, logistic regression, and Cox proportional hazards models
+- Run and interpret linear regression, logistic regression, and Cox proportional hazards models
+- Understand basic model evaluation, including train-test split, ROC curve, AUC, sensitivity, specificity, and calibration
-- Perform basic dimensionality reduction and multivariable modeling, including PCA and regularized regression
+- Understand basic dimensionality reduction and feature selection concepts, including PCA and regularized regression
 - Analyze public health, clinical, cancer genomics, or precision medicine datasets
-- Partially reproduce a simplified regression-based or survival-analysis-based precision medicine study
+- Partially reproduce a simplified regression-based or survival-analysis-based health or precision medicine study
 - Organize code, figures, tables, notes, and project documentation using GitHub

 ## JHU MS HSI Alignment

-This plan is designed to support preparation for core JHU MS Health Sciences Informatics themes, including:
+This plan is designed to support preparation for core JHU MS Health Sciences Informatics coursework and project work, including:

 - Introduction to Precision Medicine Data Analytics
 - Introduction to Biomedical Informatics